tschettervictor/bsd-apps/nextcloud/README.md

 ## Variables

-These are the variable that are available to change along with their defaults and a description of what it does.
+These are the variables that are available to change along with their defaults and a description of what they do.

 HOST_NAME (sets the hostname to use for the webserver) - must be set to your FQDN ie: my.domain.com